Kitchen work zones have become the progression of the ever classic and functional work triangle.

 As the name implies, the Cook Zone is the primary zone within the kitchen where the food is actually being cooked.
-The Cook Zone includes cooking appliances such as a range, or a cooktop and separate wall ovens, steam oven, warming drawer or any other cooking related appliances that are ideally located adjacent from the Prep Zone.
+The Cook Zone includes cooking appliances such as a range, or a cooktop and separate wall ovens, steam oven, warming drawer, or any other cooking-related appliances that are ideally located adjacent from the Prep Zone.

 In addition, ample countertop space should be provided on either side of the cooktop or range as a landing area for the Cook Zone.
-This provides safe efficient access to a landing area for when you are lifting hot items out of the oven or transferring from a hot cooking surface, since you will want to quickly set down those hot items without having to walk across your kitchen.
+This provides safe efficient access to a landing area for when you are lifting hot items out of the oven or transferring from a hot cooking surface since you will want to quickly set down those hot items without having to walk across your kitchen.

 The National Kitchen and Bath (NKBA) recommends a minimum of 12” of countertop space on one side of the cooking surface and 15” on the other side.
-If the cooktop is located in an island, a minimum of 9” of countertop space should be included behind the cooking surface for safety reasons to reduce the likelihood of any accidents or burns.
+If the cooktop is located within an island, a minimum of 9” of countertop space should be included behind the cooking surface for safety reasons to reduce the likelihood of any accidents or burns.

-Furthermore, a well-designed Cook Zone will not be complete without the inclusion of plenty of organized storage for commonly used items such as, pots and pans, lids, cooking utensils, trivets oven mitts and hot pads.
+Furthermore, a well-designed Cook Zone will not be complete without the inclusion of plenty of organized storage for commonly used items such as pots and pans, lids, cooking utensils, trivets oven mitts, and hot pads.
 In addition, safety equipment such as a fire extinguisher and first aid kit should also be within quick access to Cook Zone as well.